chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 > "I will take any opportunity to grow"

 ---

-### Roy Iván Barrón Martínez
+### Hiram Jalil Castillo Gutierrez
-**Age:** 20\
+**Age:** 22\
-**Role:** Captain, Electronics & Software Designer
+**Role:** Software Developer

-I am a self-taught robotics enthusiast with experience in embedded systems, software, and mechanical integration. my team ChaBots Ocelot won Mexico Robocup soccer Open second place and achieved multiple national awards in programming and robotics.
+I am a Software Engineer student and I love robotics and programming.
+I have been a contestant for 8 years, from regional to national competitions, I have participated in 4 Mexico Robocup Soccer and 1 MakeX Robotics Competition, top 3(2019) and runner-up(2019).

-> "I enjoy setting nearly impossible goals to push myself while learning.
-I believe that learning should always lead to building something real."
+> "Anyway, robotics is my passion and I will never forget it."

 ---